chrisjbreisch/Trs80.Level1Basic/README.md

 - Visual Studio 2022 solution with all the code.
 I'm sure it can be built in Visual Studio Code, but I've not attempted it.
 If I get the time, I'll work on that and supply directions.
 - David Lien's book in PDF form in the Radio Shack BASIC Computer Language folder.
+- All of the samples and exercises from the book, excluding the progams in Part C, which are mostly worthless.
+This includes the subroutines in Appendix A with my slight modifications.
+All of the subroutines have built-in unit tests which can be executed by loading the subroutine (`LOAD`) and typing `run 32000`.
+Be aware that some subroutines depend upon others.
+You'll have to load those as well with `MERGE`.
+You'll get the unit tests for both subroutines after a `MERGE`.
+- Caveat: Programs that
-- All of the samples and exercises from the book, excluding the progams in Appendix B, which are mostly worthless.
-I will tell you that programs that depend on timing are likely not going to work very well.
-On the original TRS-80, the book advises you to create a tight loop in BASIC counting to 500, and that will take about a second.
+depend on timing are likely not going to work very well without some refactoring.
+On the original TRS-80, the book advises you that a tight loop counting to 500 will take about a second.
 Even in my interpreter, I was about to create a tight loop that counted to 2,000,000 that ran in about a second.
 YMMV.
 I have replaced the delays in the code in most places, but for some it just doesn't work.
 And the graphics programs just expect your computer to be slow.
 There are no delays built in.
 These samples are in the Trs80.Level1Basic/Samples/Radio Shack BASIC Computer Language folder.
 They are organized by chapter and appendix.

 ## Bugs?
 There are probably many.
 I've lost count of how many times that I've rewritten `PRINT`.
 I discovered three issues while typing in the summary below, one of